simonwalz/sysgit/README.md

 ### Command: `git sys-diff`

-Show differences of a file to version of the debian package:
+Show differences of a file to version of the Debian package:

 #### Usage:
 ```sh